tiberiuichim/presentations/volto-pluggables/slides.md

 * how to interact with foreign components?

 <!--
--  react data flow freezes components
-- that is a good thing.
-Concurency, debugging, 2-way databinding nono

 In React world the "top-bottom" approach is strict.
 Components pass properties to their children, children can call functions passed down as props.
 To enable communication between arbitrary component trees you need Redux (or something equivalent).
 Why?
 Components need to "update" when state outside them changes.

 This makes the components "frozen" in their implementation.

+-[next]

 We can make them configurable and extendible, but we need to explicitely program and design this extensibility for each one of them.
 One example of an explicit extensibility mechanism is Volto's "block variations", where you have to write to a central registry.
 -->

 ## UI state is fluid